Firm-Tofu10/FunctionBreakDown/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+literal characters: are the exact matches to the characters we are looking for, for example ifI needed to fine the characters in the word Coding.
+Each one of the characters in coding would be a literal character becuse it is the exact character we want to spell the word coding out.

+Meta Character: a character that dose not include a single literal character but, instead references to a pattern that matches the operation in which we are trying to achieve.
 ### Anchors
+Anchors: they are used a little differently in that they are used for positioning of a character before and after characters rather than the characters themselves.
+This is benificial for the purpose of knowing positioning which lets us place our character in the correct spot so the Regex can properly handle positioning.
 ### Quantifiers
+Quantifiers: is refering more to the amount of characters in the Regex expression.
+Then is requiring the amount of characters to match said expression in order to get the correct characters in the Regex expression.
 ### OR Operator
+OR (||): for the OR operator to be true one or more of the operants must also be true.
+Otherwise the OR operator must be false becuse there is no operator that was true there for it is false.
+The OR is generally used to return a boolean values, however that being said the OR operator can be used with no boolean values and will return those values if setup to do so.
 ### Character Classes
+Character Classes: are used to determine which character are letters and numbers this is important to get the right character in the Regex expression.
 ### Flags

 ### Grouping and Capturing